Mueang Uthong: Prehistory

-The results of archaeological studies revealed that the area around U Thong has been inhabited by humans since around 10th BC between the Neolithic and Metal Ages.
+The results of archaeological studies revealed that the area around U Thong has been inhabited since about the 10th century BC, between the Neolithic and Metal Ages.
 The evidence found was tools made of stone and metal, such as bronze spear blades, bronze axes, and earring molds made of stone.
+A double animal-headed ear pendant from U Thong, about 40 mm long, was published by Ian Glover in 1996.
+Hsiao-chun Hung and Peter Bellwood include it in the distribution of that ornament type, which is otherwise concentrated in Iron Age sites of central and southern Vietnam, the Philippines and peninsular Thailand.
+They trace the green nephrite used for the type to the Fengtian source in eastern Taiwan, and the finishing of such ornaments to workshops in Southeast Asia rather than in Taiwan itself.